Companies that use Azure OpenAI

 Analyzed and validated by Henley Wing Chiu

-Azure OpenAI We detected 738 customers using Azure OpenAI.
-The most common industry is Software Development (25%) and the most common company size is 11-50 employees (39%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Azure OpenAI We detected 826 customers using Azure OpenAI.
+The most common industry is Software Development (24%) and the most common company size is 11-50 employees (39%).
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We also track all companies that use ChatGPT here.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login